CyborgTests/reporter-playwright-reports-server/README.md

         url: 'https://your server instance.com',
         // Set token if your server instance has authentication enabled
         token: '1234',
+        // Timeout for reporter HTTP requests to finish, default 60000ms, increase if you have slow server and big requests.
+        requestTimeout: 60000,
         // Relative path to your blob.
 Required.
         reportPath: 'test-results/blob.zip',
         // Any custom metadata to attach to this blob (strings)